maksalees/BetterQtcDRP/README.md

 ```

 # Releases
 Perhaps you can download the already compiled binary.
 To do this, go to the [Releases page](https://github.com/TheMiksHacker/BetterQtcDRP/releases) and download the binary file that suits you.
-Then just put this file in the folder with Qt Creator plugins (on GNU / Linux, if you downloaded from the repositories - /usr/lib/qtcreator/plugins)
+Then just put this file in the folder with Qt Creator plugins (on GNU/Linux, if you downloaded from the repositories - /usr/lib/qtcreator/plugins)